OneMoreJson/LI_CraftingMeaningfulHTML/README.md

 # LI 05 ...
 HTML Tables
 ## 2020 11 20 : 1500 | Begin Lesson
 I started this lesson because it works well with AMU's Web Dev Intro Week 04 assignment.
 I expect I will learn more than I need for the class.
 Still, that is what I'm looking for.
 Completed.

+# LI 06 ...
+HTML Forms
+## 2020 11 24 : 1500 | Start & Finish Lesson
+I started this lesson because it works well with Week 05's Wev Dev Lesson in AMU.
+However, the instructor was so terribly sad I just finished the lesson for the cert.
+I'll be using reference because things can change.
+Also, this lesson was kind of old.
+She did stuff that didn't make sense.